Vesanoid

 The concomitant use of other agents known to cause intracranial hypertension/pseudotumour cerebri might increase the risk of this condition (see Interactions).

-If intracranial hypertension/pseudotumour cerebri occurs, dose reduction of tretinoin is recommended in addition to administration of diuretics (acetazolamide), corticosteroids and/or analgesics.
+If intracranial hypertension/pseudotumour cerebri occurs, a reduction of tretinoin dose is recommended in addition to administration of diuretics (acetazolamide), corticosteroids and/or analgesics.

-QTc prolongation: In connection with the combination therapy of tretinoin and arsenic trioxide, QTc prolongations were observed.
+QTc prolongation: QTc prolongation have been observed in connection with the combination therapy of tretinoin and arsenic trioxide.
 This might lead to life-threatening torsade de pointes arrhythmias.
-For management of QTc prolongation an ECG monitoring prior and in the course of therapy, especially for patients with existing risk factors, is recommended.
+ECG monitoring prior to and during the course of therapy, is recommended for the management of QTc prolongation, especially for patients with existing risk factors.

 Hepatotoxicity: Hepatotoxicity is increased with combination therapy of tretinoin and arsenic trioxide.
-The liver toxicity occurred predominantly during the first phase of therapy (induction therapy) and is mainly characterised by increase in transaminases.
-The observed hepatic damage is reversible with the suspension of arsenic trioxide and/or tretinoin.
+Liver toxicity has occurred predominantly during the first phase of therapy (induction therapy) and is mainly characterised by an increase in transaminases.
+The hepatic damage observed is reversible with the suspension of arsenic trioxide and/or tretinoin.

 Psychiatric disorders: Depression, depression aggravated, anxiety, and mood alterations have been reported in patients treated with systemic retinoids, including tretinoin.
 Particular care should be taken in patients with a history of depression.
 Patients should be monitored for signs of depression and referred for appropriate treatment if necessary.
 Awareness by family or friends may be useful to detect mental health deterioration.